mgarcia01752/PyPNM/docs/system/system-config.md

 ## 3. PnmBulkDataTransfer

-Transport Parameters For CM-Generated Files (e.g., RxMER, FEC Summary) Sent To A Server.
+Transport Parameters For CM-Generated Files (for example, RxMER, FEC Summary) Sent To A Server.

 ```json
 "PnmBulkDataTransfer": {